slingner/scott-lingner-portfolio/src/content/projects/project-3/index.md

 ## 🎨 Student portfolios

-Through close collaboratation with the product managers, UX designers, we  created a student portfolio system that allows students to showcase their work and progress.
+Through close collaboratation with the product managers, UX designers, I created a student portfolio system that allows students to showcase their work and progress.
 The portfolio system includes:

 - A student dashboard that displays all completed projects.
 - A project detail page that showcases the student's work, including photos, videos, and written reflections.